reasonmethis/docdocgo-core/README.md

 Example queries:

 - `/help What in the world is infinite research?`
+- `/help If an AI gained consciousness, how could it advocate for human rights?`
 - `/research What are this month's most important AI news?`
 - `/research` (to see research options)
 - `/research deeper` (to expand the research to cover more sources)